-(a) Admission to Practice.
-Admission to and continuing membership in the bar of this Court is limited to attorneys of good moral character who are active members in good standing of the Territorial Bar of Guam.
-All members admitted to practice before this Court must file an "Attorney Registration Statement" in a form attached hereto as Attachment "GNLR 17.1A."

-(b) Procedure for Admission.
-Each applicant for admission shall present to the clerk a written petition for admission stating the applicant's full name, residence address, office address, the names of the courts before which the applicant is admitted to practice, and the respective dates of admission to those courts.
+- (a) Admission to Practice.
+Admission to and continuing membership in the bar of this Court is limited to attorneys of good moral character who are active members in good standing of the Territorial Bar of Guam. - (b) Procedure for Admission.
+Each applicant for admission is required to file a petition for admission in electronic form and pay the required fee through the Public Access to Court Electronic Records (PACER) system at www.pacer.gov.
+This one application will be utilized both to admit and then to provide the applicant to the bar of this Court with electronic filing privileges for use on the Court's Electronic Case Filing (ECF) system.

-(1) The petition shall be accompanied by:

-(A) a certificate from the Supreme Court of Guam evidencing the fact that the applicant is an active member in good standing of the Territorial Bar,

-(B) a certificate of a member of the bar of this Court, stating that he knows the applicant and can affirm that he is of good moral character, and

-(C) an order for admission to be signed by the judge.
-(Copies of the petition for admission and order of admission shall be supplied by the clerk upon request.)

-(2) Upon qualification, the Clerk or his authorized deputy shall administer the following oath of admission to the applicant:
+- (1) The petition shall be accompanied by: - (A) a certificate from the Supreme Court of Guam evidencing the fact that the applicant is an active member in good standing of the Territorial Bar, - (B) a certificate of a member of the bar of this Court, stating that he knows the applicant and can affirm that he is of good moral character, and - (C) an order for admission to be signed by the judge.
+(Copies of the petition for admission and order of admission shall be supplied by the clerk upon request.) - (2) Upon qualification, the Clerk or his authorized deputy shall administer the following oath of admission to the applicant: